Zenon Kasprzak

 Zenon Kasprzak (born 10 May 1962) is a former international speedway rider from Poland.

 Speedway career

 Kasprzak reached the final of the Speedway World Championship in the 1988 Individual Speedway World Championship.
+He won the Continental Speedway final leading up to the world final.

 He rode in the top tier of Polish Speedway from 1980-2000, riding for various clubs.